tldr-devops/startpack/README.md

 docker-compose -f minio.yml up -d
 ```

-After enabling portainer you should immediately go to portainer.<your domain> and set admin password
+After enabling portainer you should immediately go to portainer.{your domain} and set admin password
 ```
 docker-compose -f portainer.yml up -d
 ```

-After enabling nocodb you should immediately go to nocodb.<your domain> and set admin password
+After enabling nocodb you should immediately go to nocodb.{your domain} and set admin password
 ```
 docker-compose -f nocodb.yml up -d
 ```